-First Preference Employment Category (EB-1) under INA §203(b)(1)
+First Preference Employment Category (EB-1) Under INA §203(b)(1)

 Aliens with Extraordinary Ability INA 203(b)(1)(A): This immigrant visa is available for immigrants with extraordinary ability in the sciences, arts, education, business or athletics.
 These individuals must have attained national or international acclaim through extensive documentation.
 These individuals must seek entry to continue their work in the field of extraordinary ability.
 Lastly, the entry of these individuals would benefit the United States.
-Even though the regulations do not require this, documentation of such benefit maybe beneficial.
-These individuals do not need an employer, but must intend to continue their work in the United States.
+Even though the regulations do not require this, documentation of such benefits may be beneficial.
+These individuals do not need an employer but must intend to continue their work in the United States.
 INA §204(a)(1); 8 CFR §204.5(h)(5).
 Congress intended these visas for a small percentage of persons who have risen to the very top of their field of endeavor.
 Evidence must include:

 - Evidence of one-time achievement such as a major internationally recognized award (Noble Prize); or